bitcoin-core/gui-qml/src/qml/README.md

 Contributions are welcome from all, developers and designers.
 If you are a new contributor, please read [CONTRIBUTING.md](../../CONTRIBUTING.md).

+## Minimum Required Qt Version

+All development must adhere to the current upstream Qt Version to minimize our divergence from upstream and avoid costly changes.
+Review of open PR's must ensure that changes are compatible with this Qt version.
+Currently, the required version is [Qt 5.12.11](https://github.com/bitcoin-core/gui-qml/blob/a79a2249d027047f08dffe3f04951d52eac198f1/depends/packages/qt.mk#L2).

+As the Qt Version changes upstream, refactoring is allowed to use the now available features.

 # Compile and Run

 The master branch is only guaranteed to work and build on Debian-based systems and macOS.